Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 A strong sense of belonging in the early years has fundamental benefits for children and flow-on effects for their learning, development and wellbeing.

 School clubs can be powerful for creating a nurturing environment and often provide a place for less confident students to shine.
 A kindness club has the extra benefit of building positive character traits and boosting pride and self-esteem.
-I hope this post with all the fun club ideas for elementary school helps to inspire you to start your own.
+I hope this post with all the fun kindness club ideas for elementary school helps inspire you to start your own.

 DISCLAIMER: This post may include affiliate links.
 A small percentage of each sale from these links helps me provide tips and freebies for parents and teachers.

-Start Your Kindness Club
+Starting Your Kindness Club

 It’s important to make students feel like their ideas and options truly matter.
 Involving them in the planning and decision-making processes sparks their imagination and gives them a meaningful sense of ownership.
 When everything is decided for them, you’re robbing them of the opportunity to be creative and develop leadership skills.
 Students with active roles are more likely to take pride in contributions and feel a strong responsibility to support their club and its members.